jamesbutler01/Mymou/Artificial Neural Network (Python)/readme.txt

 Has various parameters which can be adjusted by the user to alter performance of the network:
     varInputSize = 6560  # Neurons in input layer (1 per pixel in image)
     varHiddenLayerSize = 20  # Neurons in hidden layer
-    varOutputSize = 2  # Neurons in output layer
+    varOutputSize = 2  # Neurons in output layer (1 per subject)
     varMomentum = 0.0001  # To help avoid local minima
-    varIterations = 50  # Number time to run all training data through model varRateDecay = 0.01  # Reduces learning rate by this factor as iterate through training varLearningRate = 0.01  # Amount to adjust the weights by on each step varNumSubjects = 2  # Number of subjects trainingToValidationRatio = 0.85  # Ratio of data to be kept in training set vs validation set
+    varIterations = 50  # Number of times to run all training data through model varRateDecay = 0.01  # Reduce learning rate by this factor as iterate through training varLearningRate = 0.01  # Amount to adjust the weights by on each step varNumSubjects = 2  # Number of subjects trainingToValidationRatio = 0.85  # Ratio of data to be kept in training set vs validation set